anoma/nspec/docs/tutorial/engines/index.juvix.md

 ---

 <!-- footnotes -->

+[^0]: The Isabelle code of [formanoma](https://github.com/anoma/formanoma)
+      also comes with documentation,
+      but does not focus on Juvix code, but rather on formal properties of any Anoma model implementation, which are to be defined on a higher level that the model implementation.

 [^1]: At the time of writing V2 specs, further relevant sources are *Selectors: Actors with Multiple Guarded Mailboxes*[@selectors-actors-2014]